-- Understand how they relate to others and how this affects their own attitudes and behaviour. - Collaborate efffectively with people of many nationalities. - Identify and appreciate personal strengths and those of others you work with. - Apply this information to enhance key relationships. - Enhance their communication with others and see performance increase as a result. - Deploy flexible leadership and influencing styles. - · Appreciate and value difference.
+- Understand your way of relating to others and how this affects your attitudes and behaviours. - Collaborate productivity with people of many nationalities. - Identify and appreciate your strengths and those of others you work with. - Apply this information to enhance key relationships. - Enhance your communication with others and see performance increase as a result. - Deploy flexible leadership and influencing styles. - Appreciate and value difference.